ehsuun/3DScanDataset/README.md

 ## Citing
-If you used this dataset in your research please cite us.
+If you used this dataset in your research please cite it using the following bibtex:

 ```bibtex
 @misc{mobile3dscandataset,